syndesisio/syndesis.io/content/quickstart.md

 You can try out Syndesis very easily locally, too.
 All you need is a [Minishift](https://www.openshift.org/minishift/) installation which is available for all the  major operating systems (Linux, OS X and Windows).
 The following examples assume that you have Minishift installed and can be called with `minishift` from the command line.
-So, `minishift` is to be supposed to be available in your search path, i.e. located in a directory contained in your `$PATH` environment variable (Linux, macOS) or in a directory from your system path (Windows)
+So, `minishift` is supposed to be available in your search path, i.e. located in a directory contained in your `$PATH` environment variable (Linux, macOS) or in a directory from your system path (Windows)

 ## Rocket launch

-To make the installation super easy, on macOS and Linux you can use the following command for a complete installation of Syndesis on Minishift in a namespace `syndesis`:
+To make the installation super easy, on macOS and Linux you can use the following command for a complete installation of Syndesis on Minishift in the namespace `syndesis`, which will be created on the fly if it does not exist:

 ```bash
 bash <(curl -sL https://syndes.is/start)